 Memorable Manitobans: William Reid Clubb (1884-1962)

-On 3 December 1913, he married Gertrude Barbara Kastner.
-They had five children: Wilma Clubb (wife of J. A. Christie), Marguerite Clubb (wife of R. H. Sloan), Catherine Clubb (wife of J. R. Mitchell), Shirley Clubb (wife of R. G. Martin), and William G. Clubb.
+On 3 December 1913, he married Gertrude Barbara Kastner (1886-1977) and they had six children: Wilma Alice Kathleen Clubb (1916-2010, wife of John A. “Jack” Christie), Mina Marguerite Clubb (1919-2014, wife of R. H. “Harry” Sloan), Catherine Gertrude Clubb (1921-2000, wife of James Rosslyn “Jim” Mitchell, son of R. Ross Mitchell), William Garth “Bill” Clubb (1921-1979), George Clubb (1924-1926), and Shirley Edyth Clubb (1927-2011, wife of R. G. Martin).
 He was a member of the Winnipeg Rotary Club, Morris Masonic Lodge, Elmhurst Golf Club, Fellowship Club, Motor Country Club, Winnipeg Chamber of Commerce, Granite Curling Club (President), and St. George’s Anglican Church.
-He was made an Honorary President and Life Member of the Manitoba Curling Association, a Life Member of the Winnipeg Flying Club, a Life Member of the Manitoba Good Roads Association, and a member of the Manitoba Game and Fish Association, Morris Agricultural Society, and Whittles Point Gun Club.
+He was made an Honorary President and Life Member of the Manitoba Curling Association, Life Member of the Winnipeg Flying Club, Life Member of the Manitoba Good Roads Association, and member of the Manitoba Game and Fish Association, Morris Agricultural Society, and Whittles Point Gun Club.